nasa-gibs/mrf/doc/MUG.md

 - The metadata file represents the raster itself.
 It is an XML formatted file, which improves readability and extensibility.
 In GDAL, the XML content can be used directly instead of a file name, so the metadata file does not even need to exist as such.
 The metadata file uses the .mrf extension by convention, but any other file extension can also be used.
 - The index file is concerned with the two dimensional organization of the raster tiles on a grid.
 It contains a two dimensional array of structures, each structure holding the size and offset of a tile.
 The index file size is proportional to the number of tiles that can reside in an MRF.
 The organization of the index file depends on which MRF features are being used, but for a single raster they are stored in a top-left aligned, row major array.
 The index file name is by default the same as the metadata file name with the .idx extension replacing the original .mrf.
 - The data file contains the raster tiles forming the MRF, which themselves contain the data values for each pixel.
-There is no implicit order of the tiles in the data file.
+There is no guaranteed order of the tiles within the data file.
 The datafile is modified only by appending at the end of the file, all existing content will continue to take space on disk, even if it is no longer accessible by the MRF driver.

 Note that neither the index, nor the data file contain any information about the MRF size, organization or content.
-All three files are required for accessing the MRF content, it is usually not possible to recover the data from one or two of the files.
+All three components are required for accessing the MRF content, it is usually not possible to recover the data from one or two of the files.

 # Referring to an MRF